 The term "assurance" is not intended to convey any representation or warranty as to 100% availability of CA services offered under the GOC PKI.
-Such availability may be affected by system maintenance, system repair or factors outside the control of the CA. The Government of Canada does not represent or warrant 100% availability offered under the GOCPKI.
+System maintenance, system repair or factors outside the control of the CA may affect such availability.
+The Government of Canada does not represent or warrant 100% availability offered under the GOC PKI.